Laser Eye Surgery of Erie

 What is glaucoma?

-Glaucoma is the name for several eye diseases that cause damage to the optic nerve.
+Glaucoma is a disease that causes damage to the optic nerve.
 The optic nerve, which acts as a messenger for information between the eye and the brain, is in the back of the eye.
 When the nerve is damaged, a loss of vision is likely to occur.
 Initially, people with glaucoma will lose their peripheral (side) vision.
 If the disease remains untreated, vision loss will likely get worse.
 This can lead to total blindness over time.

 The two basic glaucoma types